-In addition to registering their harvest, successful hunters are required to provide TWO upper pre-molar teeth in 2022.
-One will be used to determine age, and one will be used for DNA sampling to support development of a statewide bear population estimate.
+In addition to registering their harvest, successful hunters are required to provide TWO upper premolar teeth in 2023.

 Instructions for collection of the teeth will be mailed to hunters who draw Class A licenses.
 To find instructions online, visit dnr.wi.gov and search "bear registration."